Manual components

 Section titled “Adding and removing targets”mc.add(key, target, *, space=None)mc.remove(key)- A register target takes its

-coil→ FC01,discrete_input→ FC02); passingspacefor a bit raises. - A
+coil→ FC01,discrete_input→ FC02).
+Passingspacefor a bit raises. - A

-repeating_groupcan beadd()ed like any other target; its instances come out viaget(key)as alistof sub-components (sized at poll time for a register count). - The field
+repeating_groupcan beadd()ed like any other target.
+Its instances come out viaget(key)as alistof sub-components, sized at poll time for a register count. - The field

 addressis absolute — there is noindex/stride.